Lord-Tytler/desktopkitties/README.md

 # desktopkitties
-a desktop pet present for someone staring our two kittens
+a desktop pet present for someone starring our two kittens